RedisGrafana/redis-camera-ai/README.md

 ## Register RedisGears script

 Select `Camera Processing` dashboard and copy-paste `gears-yolo.py` script to RedisGears Script editor panel.
-Click on the `Run script` button and you should see `StreamReader` in the Registration panel.
+Click on the `Run script` button and you should see registered script `StreamReader` on the Registrations panel.

 ![RedisGears Script Editor](https://raw.githubusercontent.com/RedisGrafana/redis-camera-ai/main/images/gears-script-editor.png)